 Organized by the Fondation pour la Promotion du Goût in Lausanne, the Mérite Culinaire Suisse aims to promote Swiss gastronomy.
-This award honors chefs for their exceptional work and expertise, as well as their respect for local products that are part of Switzerland’s culinary heritage.
+This award goes to chefs for their exceptional work and expertise.
+It also recognizes chefs who work with local products that are part of Switzerland’s culinary heritage.
 For its first year, the jury — comprised of highly-regarded chefs and journalists — selected a total of five winners.
 These winners receive a special red scarf and clip bearing the emblematic cross from Switzerland’s flag, also worn by the six chefs on the jury.

 Mérite Culinaire d’Honneur

-Frédy Girardet received the first award at the ceremony, a special Mérite Culinaire d’Honneur to recognize his distinguished career in the field of gastronomy.
-Well-known in Switzerland for his work at the Hôtel de Ville de Crissier, he received the title of cuisinier du siècle (chef of the century) from GaultMillau France in 1989, along with Paul Bocuse and Joël Robuchon.
-His restaurant earned three Michelin stars, 19.5 points from GaultMillau in Switzerland and became known as one of the top restaurants in the world — a distinction it still carries today under the leadership of Chef Frank Giovannini.
+Frédy Girardet received the first award at the ceremony.
+It was a special Mérite Culinaire d’Honneur to honor his distinguished career in the field of gastronomy.
+Well-known in Switzerland for his work at the Hôtel de Ville de Crissier, he received the title of cuisinier du siècle (chef of the century) from GaultMillau France in 1989.
+This distinguished prize was also given to Paul Bocuse and Joël Robuchon.
+Girardet’s restaurant earned three Michelin stars, 19.5 points from GaultMillau in Switzerland and became known as one of the top restaurants in the world.
+It’s a distinction still carries today under the leadership of Chef Frank Giovannini.
 At 83 years of age, Girardet — who has the reputation of avoiding the spotlight — gracefully and humbly accepted his award, seeming very touched by the experience.

 Four Chefs Earn Mérite Culinaire Prize